Tigermed Advances Clinical Data Management with Veeva Vault EDC

 Veeva Forward-looking Statements

 This release contains forward-looking statements regarding Veeva's products and services and the expected results or benefits from use of our products and services.
 These statements are based on our current expectations.
 Actual results could differ materially from those provided in this release and we have no obligation to update such statements.
-There are numerous risks that have the potential to negatively impact our results, including the risks and uncertainties disclosed in our filing on Form 10-K for the fiscal year ended January 31, 2024, which you can find here (a summary of risks which may impact our business can be found on pages 9 and 10), and in our subsequent SEC filings, which you can access at sec.gov.
+There are numerous risks that have the potential to negatively impact our results, including the risks and uncertainties disclosed in our filing on Form 10-Q for the period ended April 30, 2024, which you can find here (a summary of risks which may impact our business can be found on pages 35 and 36), and in our subsequent SEC filings, which you can access at sec.gov.

 SOURCE Veeva Systems